 Follow these tips and you could end up grabbing photographs like the one opposite.

 1. Bring a tripod

 You’re going to need a sturdy tripod, so that you can set your camera to take your photo over a period of a second or two.
 While you can still take 4th of July fireworks without a tripod, you won’t be able to achieve the “streaming” effect that many of us ooh and aah over.
 If you can’t bring a tripod, find a wall or table you can rest your camera on.
 You don’t need anything big, or expensive.
 Compact camera users can buy this small, simple tripod for less than $15!

 This is probably the second most important tip.
 You’re placing your camera on a tripod to avoid any unnecessary shaking.
 Shaking is bad–your July 4th fireworks will look blurry–and even the simple act of pushing down on your camera’s shutter can create unwanted shaking.
 So, use a remote control to fire your camera’s shutter, of the easier option is to just set your camera to its self-timer, so that you are not touching the camera when it takes that stunning fireworks shot.
 Just keep in mind, if you use a timer, you’ll have to press it a few seconds before the firework reaches its pinnacle.

 3. Find the best location

-You should already know the best place to watch your July 4th fireworks on Oahu (or Maui, Kauai, and the Hawaii, the Big Island).
+You should already know the best place to watch your July 4th fireworks on Oahu (or Maui, Kauai, and the Hawaii, the Big Island) or where to catch New Year’s Eve fireworks in Hawaii.
 Before it gets dark, scope out the best place to take your fireworks photos from.
 Try to find a place that will be away from the crowds–you don’t want pictures of fireworks coming out of someone’s head–and with an unobstructed view of the skyline.

 4. Use manual focus